 Groundwater wells should be monitored throughout the lifetime of the HCSTF and through closure.
 If the results of the groundwater monitoring program at decommissioning exceed the applicable criteria outlined in Table 6.2, then the site will be considered a contaminated site for the purpose of applying the Environmental Guideline for Contaminated Site Remediation.

 Monitoring wells should not be decommissioned until the results meet the applicable criteria and the site is decommissioned.
-Once the HCSTF has been decommissioned then proper standards for decommissioning a groundwater monitoring well, as recommended by a qualified professional, are to be followed.
+Once the HCSTF has been decommissioned then proper standards for decommissioning a groundwater monitoring well, as recommended by a Qualified Professional, are to be followed.

 Site Reclamation